 Milan is losing its amber lights

-World atlas night sky brightness
+World atlas of night sky brightness